 - measuring tape – use a flexible one, like the kind used for sewing

-- long ruler
+- long ruler or quilting ruler

 - dough scraper or old credit card

 Add a pop of color, go neutral or add some texture.
 There are lots of different options to choose from.